TOP-Nav: Legged Navigation Integrating Terrain, Obstacle and Proprioception Estimation: Evaluations

 \subsection{Simulation Evaluations}

-\textbf{Improvements with Terrain Awareness:} We illustrate a comprehensive terrain and obstacle map within one nav-cell in Fig. \ref{simulation}, exemplifying that the robot equipped with terrain awareness can plan a path with higher traversability.
-As demonstrated in Table \ref{simulation-t}, when integrated with terrain awareness, \textbf{TOP-Nav} surpasses the VP-Nav baseline by approximately $8\%$ in success rate (\textit{SR}).
-We observe that \textbf{TOP-Nav} and the \textit{wo/Proprioception} methods achieve a \textit{TD} of nearly $20\%$, which is half of the \textit{TD} achieved in methods without terrain awareness.
-These results indicate that the proposed path planner empowers the robot to select terrains with higher traversability, leading to a significant improvement in the success rate of navigation.
+\textbf{Improvements with Terrain Awareness:} \textbf{TOP-Nav} empowers the robot to select terrains with higher traversability, leading to a significant improvement in the success rate of navigation: \textbf{TOP-Nav} surpasses the VP-Nav baseline by approximately $8\%$ in success rate (\textit{SR}) and achieve a \textit{TD} of nearly $20\%$ (Table \ref{simulation-t}), which is half of the \textit{TD} achieved in methods without terrain awareness.

-\setParDis \textbf{Improvements with Proprioception Advisor:} The simulation environments are cluttered with various obstacles and difficult terrains, leading to potential locomotion failures such as getting stuck on irregular terrain surfaces or colliding with unseen obstacles during directional changes (Fig. \ref{simulation}).
-We demonstrate that the proposed proprioception advisor could address those challenges: In contrast to methods without proprioception, our approach exhibits an approximate $11\%$ enhancement in \textit{SR}.
-This is evident in the comparison between \textbf{TOP-Nav} and wo/Proprioception, as well as the comparison between wo/Terrain and Obstacle-Only.
-Such ablations also indicate that the terrain traversability integration and the proprioception advisor each contribute to performance improvement.
+\textbf{Improvements with Proprioception Advisor:} The proposed proprioception advisor could recover the robot from locomotion failures such as getting stuck on irregular terrain surfaces or colliding with unseen obstacles during directional changes (Fig. \ref{simulation}).
+In contrast to methods without proprioception, our approach exhibits an approximate $11\%$ enhancement in \textit{SR}.
 Meanwhile, even without terrain awareness, the proposed system outperforms VP-Nav by $2.5\%$, signifying an improvement in our integration of the proprioception advisor compared to existing methods.

-\setParDis \textbf{Advancements in Locomotion:} The metrics of \textit{UT} and \textit{VFT} evaluate the locomotion states.
-We observe that \textbf{TOP-Nav} achieves the lowest \textit{UT} and \textit{VFT}, indicating that selecting simpler terrains contributes to locomotion stability.
-In the absence of the proprioception advisor, wo/Proprioception and Obstacle-Only exhibit a significant increase in \textit{VFT} due to the robot getting stuck by unexpected obstacles.
+\textbf{Advancements in Locomotion:} \textbf{TOP-Nav} achieves the lowest \textit{UT} and \textit{VFT}, indicating that selecting simpler terrains contributes to locomotion stability.
 We evaluate energy consumption with the assumption that when traversing simpler terrain, the robot should exhibit more natural gaits.
-As a result, \textbf{TOP-Nav} and wo/Proprioception exhibit a $10\%$ reduction in energy consumption compared to methods without terrain awareness.
+As a result, \textbf{TOP-Nav} exhibit a $10\%$ reduction in energy consumption compared to methods without terrain awareness.